FAQ: Zowe and components

 Zowe Explorer V2 supports using Service Profiles, Base Profiles, and Team Profiles.
-For more information, see Using profiles in the Using Zowe CLI section.
+For more information, see Using V1 profiles and Team configurations in the Using Zowe CLI section.

 See the Zowe FTP extension README in GitHub for information about how to build, install, and use FTP as your back-end service for working with UNIX files.